 Looking for Videos

 Search for videos in VIRGO, the library's online catalog.
-You can do a basic search in VIRGO or use the VIRGO video search.
+You can do a basic search in VIRGO.
 Once you find the video you want, look at its call number, which will be something like "DVD02362" or "VHS11541."
 Note that the first few letters of the call number indicate the format of the video: DVD, VHS, or LD (for LaserDisc).
-DVDs that are not on course reserve are in the open browsing stacks on the fourth floor of Clemons.
+DVDs are in the open browsing stacks on the fourth floor of Clemons Library.
 Many videos are now available in streaming format, and you can access them through VIRGO or streaming film portals.

 Checking Out Videos

 Unless an item is on reserve, most videos can be checked out.
-Students may check out two videos at a time for seven days.
-Staff may check out three videos for seven days, and faculty can have five videos for seven days.
+Students and staff may check out two videos at a time for seven days.
+Faculty can have five videos for seven days.
 Videos may be renewed online.
 The video collection is only open to U.Va. students, faculty, and staff.
 Researchers who are not affiliated with U.Va. but who need to use materials from the video collection may contact Leigh Rockey to request access.
 Once you have the call number of a DVD, you can find it on the open browsing shelves on the fourth floor of Clemons.
 VHS tapes and LaserDiscs are kept in Ivy Stacks.